Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 How to win your Duolingo league

-If you’re desperate to win your league then you’ll definitely want to consider some of these tips.
+If you’re desperate to finish top of your leaderboard and win your league, then you’ll definitely want to consider some of these tips.

 These tips won’t guarantee you victory, but they’ll definitely improve your chances.